Creating a Safe and Fun Daycare Environment: A Provider Guide

 7. Stay Prepared for Emergencies

 Accidents can happen, even in the safest environments.
 Be prepared with up-to-date first aid training and an emergency plan.
 Keep a fully stocked first aid kit and have clear evacuation procedures in place.
+Run a calm walk-through evacuation drill every six months — kids who've practiced once won't freeze when it's real.

 - Ask Yourself: Are emergency contacts and medical information readily accessible?
 Regularly review these with your team.